JoeTomkinson/Biped.UI.Fixes.Plugin/README.md

 - **Contributors:**

-  - Andrew – for pointing in the direction of the original version of the UI Fix Plugin and still playing co-op games with me nearly a decade on.
+  - Andrew – for pointing me in the direction of the original version of the UI Fix Plugin and still playing co-op games with me nearly a decade on.